AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/what-happened-modules-bundled-adobe-commerce.md

 ---
 title: "Modules missing from Adobe Commerce 2.4.4"
-description: This article provides a solution for the issue where the article provides a solution for when modules included in previous Adobe Commerce versions are not present in 2.4.4
+description: This article provides a solution for the issue when modules included in previous Adobe Commerce versions are not present in 2.4.4
 ---

 # Modules missing from Adobe Commerce 2.4.4